Mide001/Base-Nigeria-Launchpad/README.md

 ## 📊 Community Problem Solving

-Base Africa DAO operates on a community-driven model where:
+Base Nigeria Idea Launchpad operates on a community-driven model where:
 1. Anyone can submit problem proposals to highlight local challenges
 2. Community members discuss and provide feedback on proposals
 3. Builders can freely choose which problems to work on